You will find a plentiful supply of affordable taxis across Mexico’s cities, towns and villages

 Car Rental Alternative

 If you plan to do a lot of traveling within a local area, especially in popular beach resort areas where taxi fares are considerably higher than those in colonial towns and cities, you might consider renting a small car.
-Rates for car rental in Mexico are coming down a lot; if you get a quote from Mexperience, your rate will include compulsory third party insurance, all fees, taxes and unlimited mileage.
+Rates for car rental in Mexico are lower now than they have ever been.
 See Car Rental in Mexico for our guide about renting a car.

-The Internet Taxi-Booking service, Uber, has established itself well in Mexico City.
-The service offers those with smart-phones a way to book a cab through a mobile app for a pre-agreed price.
+Uber, has established itself well in Mexico City.
+Cabify also operates here.
+The services offers those with smart-phones a way to book a cab through a mobile app for a pre-agreed price.
 Fares are comparable with Sitio type cabs (see above), and sometimes trade at a premium to this when local demand increases.

-The Uber Taxi service is particularly popular with young middle-class students, working professionals, and women.
-The service has gained a lot of popularity especially as the vehicles Uber offers are newer that the average street cab and with the app it’s possible to see where your vehicle is in relation to your current location.
-There’s the added convenience of paying through your Uber account, so even if you don’t have much cash or are short of change, you can get a taxi ride.
+The Uber and Cabify services are particularly popular with young middle-class students, working professionals, and women.
+The service has gained a lot of popularity especially as the vehicles these services offer are newer that the average street cab, and with the App it’s possible to see where your vehicle is in relation to your current location and plan accordingly.
+There’s the added convenience of paying through your App-Cab account, so even if you don’t have much cash or are short of change, you can get a taxi ride.

-Data Charges: Note that the Uber App uses your phone’s data connection to work.
+Data Charges: Note that App-Cab services require your phone’s data connection to work.
 If you are visiting Mexico and roaming with your non-Mexican smart-phone data fees can be very expensive.
-Check with your plan to see if you get an allowance for data roaming in Mexico; otherwise, use a WiFi connection at your hotel or a coffee shop etc. to arrange taxi rides via your smartphone.
+Check with your plan to see if you get an allowance for data roaming in Mexico; otherwise, use a WiFi connection at your hotel or a coffee shop etc. to arrange these types of rides via your smart-phone.

 Here are a few tips to help you travel effectively by cab in Mexico, based on recent travel experiences: